-See Figure 2 for the RTK base equipment.
-A Trimble HPB-450 radio is attached to the power/download cable on port 2 of the base receiver.
-The radio cable goes from a 9-pin serial to a 5-pin LEMO connector, with a 2-pin power extension which connects to a 12VDC Phihong power supply.
-Please note the correct orientation of the 5-pin LEMO connector on the radio cable.
-When this connector is inserted take care to line up the red dots.
+A Pacific Crest RFM96W radio is attached to the serial portion of the power-download cable on the base receiver PAL2.
+The radio cable goes from the 9-pin serial to a 5-pin LEMO connector, with a 2-pin power extension that connects to a 12VDC Toshiba power supply.
+This Toshiba power supply is to be used only with the Pacific Crest radio, which needs at 12V (not 18V) input power supply.
+Also, note the correct orientation of the little 5-pin LEMO connector on the radio cable.
+When this connector is inserted, take care to line up the red dots.
 It is surprisingly easy to push this connector in the wrong way, and you will break the pins if you do this.